-The BIP software is installed using a standard Windows 95/98/Me/NT4.0/2000/XP Installation Wizard.
-It creates a virtual port on the Windows 95/98/Me/NT4.0/2000/XP PC that operates in a similar way to the standard LPT1 printer port from the Application program point of view.
-The user can use the Windows 95/98/MeNT4.0/2000/XP Print Manager to create a printer that uses this port along with a standard Windows 95/98/Me, NT4.0/2000/XPcompatible printer.
-Any Windows 95/98/Me/NT4.0/2000/XP applications program can therefore print to this printer (and hence to the virtual port) without modification or operational procedure.
+The BIP software is installed using a standard Windows® 95/98/Me/2000/XP and Windows NT®4.0 Installation Wizard.
+It creates a virtual port on the Windows® 95/98/Me/2000/XP and Windows NT®4.0 PC that operates in a similar way to the standard LPT1 printer port from the application program point of view.
+The user can use the Windows® 95/98/Me/2000/XP and Windows NT®4.0 Print Manager to create a printer that uses this port along with a standard Windows® 95/98/Me/2000/XP and Windows NT®4.0 compatible printer.
+Any Windows® 95/98/Me/2000/XP and Windows NT®4.0 applications program can therefore print to this printer (and hence to the virtual port) without modification or operational procedure.